orchetect/TimecodeKit/Sources/TimecodeKit/Documentation.docc/TimecodeKit-2-Migration-Guide.md

 timecode.set(.frames(1234), by: .wrapping)
 ```

-For value type reference, see the [Timecode Time Value Types](#Timecode-Time-Value-Types) section above.
+For value type reference, see the [Time Value Types](#Time-Value-Types) section above.

 For timecode validation rules reference, see the [Timecode Validation](#Timecode-Validation) section above.